vikttorv/Jump-Ball-game/README.md

 # Jump-Ball-game
-The game for the computer science course at term 2.
+The game for the python course at term 2.